tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ If you are knocked unconscious or slain, you may apply your armor’s magic AC bonus to an ally’s AC for the rest of the battle, or until you are revived.
 This bonus stacks with any protection given by the ally’s magic armor, if any.

 **Quirk:** Casts away unneeded worldly goods.

 ---

+#### Noble’s Undershirt

+Light Armor Only

+This armor can be worn unobtrusively under clothing.
+You gain a +2 bonus to AC while you’re helpless, stunned, vulnerable, or weakened.
+You also have this bonus at the start of each battle until you take an action.

+**Quirk:** Snorts when laughing.

+---